thesofakillers/thesofakillers.github.io/content/posts/culture.md

 ### Is this just the Singularity?

-(kinda? i feel like this is the end state of the singularity, which in my mind is the moment a civilization (or the universe) gets the intelligence explosion which would ultimately culminate in "solving" science.)
+Kind of?
+I feel like science-completeness is the end state of the singularity, which in my mind is the moment a civilization (or the universe) kicks off an intelligence explosion via recursive/rapid self-improving intelligent systems, which would ultimately culminate in "solving" science.

 ### Flora and Fauna